Modified Filon-Clenshaw-Curtis rules for oscillatory integrals with a nonlinear oscillator: No stationary points

-The discussion about the complexity of the method is the same as that of Method~I. Since the total interpolation process requites $\mathcal{O}(Ns^2)$ flops, the whole algorithm is performed at the cost of $\mathcal{O}\left(N(\ln N+s^2)\right)$.
+The discussion about the complexity of the method is the same as that of Algorithm~I. Since the total interpolation process requites ${\mathcal{O}(Ns^2)}$ flops, the whole algorithm is performed at the cost of ${\mathcal{O}\left(N(\ln N+s^2)\right)}$.
 In order to increase the accuracy of the interpolation, one needs to increase $N'$ only, while the parameter $s$ is usually kept fixed at a moderate value.
-Thus, the cost of computation does not grow.
-Also, the $N$-point FCC rule converges rapidly as $N$ increases, so by a moderate value of $N$, one can reach a rather high accuracy.
+In practice, one should compute only $Ns$ members of $\{d_0,\ldots,d_{N'}\}$, not all of them.
+Thus, the cost of computation does not grow by $N'$.
+Also, the (${N+1}$)-point FCC rule converges rapidly as $N$ increases, so by a moderate value of $N$, one can reach a rather high accuracy.
 Therefore, the integral~\eqref{eq:intfg} can be accurately approximated by Algorithm~II at a rather low cost.
-We have carried out a set of numerical experiments in Section~\ref{sec:comp} to illustrate our claim here.
+We carry out a set of numerical experiments in Section~\ref{sec:comp} to illustrate our claim here.

-\subsection{Numerical experiments}
+\subsubsection{Numerical experiments}